Laurance Roman

-Laurance Roman is a German professional wrestler currently signed to Westside Xtreme Wrestling (wXw) where he is a former two-time wXw World Tag Team Champion, a former wXw Shotgun Champion and former wXw Unified World Wrestling Championship.
-He is also known for his various tenures with promotions from the European independent scene.
+Laurance Roman is a German professional wrestler signed to Westside Xtreme Wrestling (wXw) where he is a former three-time wXw World Tag Team Champion, a former one-time wXw Shotgun Champion and former one-time wXw Unified World Wrestling Champion.
+He is also currently makes appearances on the European independent scene.

 Professional wrestling career

 Independent circuit (2013–present)

 Roman made his professional wrestling debut at GWF/Next Step III, a cross-over event produced by Next Step Wrestling and German Wrestling Federation on July 6, 2013, where he competed in a 12-man battle royal won by Robert Kaiser.
 At PROGRESS Chapter 156: Steal Yourself on September 10, 2023, Roman successfully defended the wXw Shotgun Championship against Gene Munny.
 At GCW Vs. The World, an event promoted by Game Changer Wrestling on September 23, 2023, he teamed up with Amboss stablemates Icarus and Robert Dreissker to defeat SGCunt (1 Called Manders, Dark Sheik and Mance Warner) in a six-person tag team match.